 - Around Mandalay: 500 Kyatt per person one way to Sagaing or Amapura (same price).
 We did those trips separately one day for each, but they are really doable with a pickup in the same day.
 Leaving Mandalay is quite time and nerve consuming (be very patient, but it is excellent for people watching!), but once you're out of town, the drivers seem to confuse the road with a formula one race track.

-- Around Moulmein: 800 Kyatt per person one way to Kyaikmayaw.
+- Around Hpa-An: 800 Kyatt per person one way to Kyaikmayaw.
 We also visited the Nwa La Bo Paya on the other side of the Thanlwin, 15km north of Mottama; we paid 2,200 Kyatt per person for the return pick up trip PLUS one pick up trip to the top but since we had so much time decided to walk down back to the road: not as far as it seems and recommended!

 - Golden Rock: 2,500 Kyatt per person one way pick up to the top, we walked down, which was a really good idea.